Iterated Vector Fields and Conservatism, with Applications to Federated Learning: Introduction

 \section{Introduction}

 In this work, we consider vector fields of the form $V: \R^n \to \R^n$.
-Recall that $V$ is conservative if there is some function $f: \R^n \to \R$ such that $V = \nabla f$.
+Recall that $V$ is conservative if there is some differentiable function $f: \R^n \to \R$ such that $V = \nabla f$.
 We are interested in whether \emph{iterated} vector fields (vector fields of the form $V \circ V \circ \dots \circ V$) are conservative.
-We find that this question has rich connections to many other areas, including differential geometry and dynamical systems.
-Moreover, characterizations of when iterated vector fields are conservative have important ramifications for optimization and federated learning.
+While mathematically rich in its own right, this question has important connections to dynamical systems and optimization.
+As we will show, conservative iterated vector fields are particularly important for understanding optimization algorithms for federated learning.